redfire359/SecureChatRoom/README.md

-# Secure Chat Messaging Server/Client written in C++
+# Secure Chat Messaging Server/Client written in C/C++

 This was created in linux and then cross compiled to run on windows.
 It is a chat server program secured with OpenSSL and written in C++.